emissary-ingress/emissary/docs/docs/latest/topics/using/edgectl/edge-control.md

 If you are a developer working on a service that depends on other in-cluster services, use `edgectl connect` to set up connectivity from your laptop to the cluster.
 This allows software on your laptop, such as your work-in-progress service running in your debugger, to connect to other services in the cluster.

 When you want to test your service with traffic from the cluster, use `edgectl intercept` to designate a subset of requests for this service to be redirected to your laptop.
-You can use those requests to test and debug your local copy of the service running.
+You can use those requests to test and debug your local copy of the service.
 All other requests will go to the existing service running in the cluster without disruption.

 ## Installing Edge Control